paintparty/fireworks/README.md

 <br>

-Calling **`fireworks.core/?`** with a leading :keyword flag will activate a specific mode of functionality (See the table in the following section for more details).
+Calling **`fireworks.core/?`** with a leading keyword flag will activate a specific mode of functionality (See the table in the following section for more details).
 The example below just prints the result, no label or file info:

 ```Clojure
 (? :- x)